swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 These operators have a lower precedence than the implicit union of members, e.g `[ac-d&&a[d]]` is an intersection of the character classes `[ac-d]` and `[ad]`.

 To avoid ambiguity between .NET's subtraction syntax and range syntax, .NET specifies that a subtraction will only be parsed if the right-hand-side is a nested custom character class.
-We intend to follow this behavior.
+We propose following this behavior.

 ### Matching options